Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

 \subsection{Numerical Methods}

 Table \ref{tab:loss_list} summarizes the forms of the loss gradients and Hessian for the different combinations of losses and responses introduced in the previous section.
 In particular, the last column contains the expression that needs to be inverted when computing the optimal response $w_l^*$ and approximated loss function.
 Inverting $\tilde{H} + \Lambda$ requires most of the computational time of the algorithm.
 Thus it is important to try to simplify or speed up this computation.
 In \cite{Zhang2019}, the authors present an upper bound for the optimal response and loss in the case of a constant response and when the matrix $\tilde{H} + \Lambda$ is diagonally dominant.
 Here we show how to accelerate the exact computation of $(\tilde{H} + \Lambda)^{-1}$ for three of the cases in table \ref{tab:loss_list}.
 We can see how the first two cases require to invert a constant (through leaves and boosts) matrix, plus the identity matrix multiplied by the number of elements in the current leaf, $n_l$.
-This inversion can be reduced to a matrix multiplication thanks to the following theorem: \begin{theorem} Given a symmetric invertible matrix $A \in \mathds{R}^{k \times k}$, $(A + n\mathds{I}_k)^{-1}$ can be computed as:
+Called $A\in\mathds{R}^{k, k}$ this matrix, this inversion can be reduced to a matrix multiplication in the form $ (A + n\mathds{I}_k)^{-1} = Q^T \tilde{L} Q$ where $\tilde{L} \in \mathds{R}^{k,k}$ is diagonal with $\tilde{L}_{i,i} = 1/(\lambda_{A_i} + n)$ and $\lambda_{A_i}$ is the ith eigenvector of $A$, thanks to lemma \eqref{lemma} reported in appendix \ref{ax:th_2}, along with its proof.
+Since in our case $A$ is constant, its eigenvalues, $Q$ and its inverse can be computed only once for the entire fitting process.
+The only variable part is $n$, which in our case corresponds to the number of observations in the current leaf.
+This only affects the diagonal entries of $\tilde{L}$, while all the other quantities remain unchanged.
+For the third case of table \ref{tab:loss_list}, we have to invert $n_l S^TS + \Lambda$.
+Once again, the only non-constant term is $n_l$.
+If the quadratic regularization term $\Lambda$ is a multiple of the identity matrix (as is typically assumed), this can be written as $n_l S^TS + n \mathds{I}$, and we can use the following corollary of lemma \eqref{lemma}: \\ \\ {\bf Corollary}{ \it Given a symmetric invertible matrix $A \in \mathds{R}^{k \times k}$, $(m A + n\mathds{I}_k)^{-1}$ can be computed as: \begin{linenomath*} \end{linenomath*} where $L \in \mathds{R}^{k,k}$ is diagonal with $L_{i,i} = 1/(\lambda_i + n / m)$, and $\lambda_i$ and $Q$ as defined in \eqref{lemma}. } \\ \\ the latter corollary follows from lemma \eqref{lemma} proof, noting that $mA + n\mathds{I}_{k} = m(A + n\mathds{I}_{k}/m)$.